How to Use Excel VBA Borders Linestyle Property

 The Borders property is a collection of border objects, which represent the horizontal, vertical, top, bottom, left, and right borders of the selected range.
 Moreover, it includes diagonal borders inside a particular cell range.
 Each border object has a Linestyle property, which can be set to one of the available options.

 Additionally, the border linestyle includes the border weight property.
-However, users can set 4 different types of border thicknesses, such as Hair line, Thin, Medium, and Thick.
-A combination of these properties can be used at a time, and the syntax may appear as below.
+We can set 4 different types of border thicknesses: Hair line, Thin, Medium, and Thick.
+A combination of these properties can be used simultaneously, with syntax like these examples:

 Range("A1:A5").Borders(xlEdgeLeft).Weight = xlHairline